Free Kitchen Hacks eBook

 If your salmon has skin on it, you’ll need to remove it!
 This video on How to Skin a Salmon is very helpful if you’re not quite sure how.
 Next, use a paper towel to pat dry the salmon to absorb any excess moisture.

-Once you are left with the skinless, pat-dried salmon, use a sharp knife to slice it into bite-sized cubes.
+Then, use a sharp knife to slice it into bite-sized cubes.
 They should be about 1 cubic inch in size.

 You will whip up a 3-ingredient honey Dijon sauce that is used both to marinate the salmon and as a finishing sauce to dress your salmon quinoa bowl.